-Just because you can automate most tasks using a cloud accounting suite, doesn’t mean you don’t need to know the basics of accounting.
+Just because you can now automate most tasks, such as ensuring compliance with ASC 842 for lease accounting, using a cloud accounting suite doesn’t mean you don’t need to know the basics of accounting.
 In fact, many business owners go back to school and pursue their own accounting MBA online degrees because of how important accounting is to the success of the business.

 Accounting is more than just about recording transactions correctly.
 It is also about making forecasts, using accounting to make data-driven business decisions, and relying on financial management to keep the business healthy and growing.
 Before deciding to use a cloud accounting solution, you need to master these accounting basics first.